-Headaches may also be a result of high blood pressure or rare diseases such as brain tumors, meningitis, tuberculosis, head injuries and diseases of the eyes, nose, teeth and ears.
+Headaches may also be a result of high blood pressure or rare diseases such as brain tumors, meningitis, tuberculosis, head injuries, and diseases of the eyes, nose, teeth and ears.
 Allergic conditions and chronic sinusitis are also uncommon causes of headaches.
 Because most physicians have no clue about dietary detoxification, they have trouble discerning the cause.
 Most headaches respond within a few days of a careful detoxification program.
 A physician should also properly evaluate the sudden onset of a severe headache that is unlike one ever experienced before.

 The general medical viewpoint is that migraines cannot be cured, but they may merely be suppressed with drugs.
 Physicians generally don’t hesitate to prescribe medication for a person to take for the rest of his or her life.
 The common medical practice of giving drugs, which are all toxic, to treat the ill effects of retained toxins, without attempting to determine and remove causative factors, is a misguided approach illustrative of the overall inadequacy of today’s health care system.

 Besides contributing to the body’s toxic overload and leading to overall deterioration in health, it is well recognized that the medications used to treat migraines are a crucially important factor in perpetuating future headache attacks.
 Drugs that are used for headaches – such as aspirin, acetaminophen (Tylenol®), barbiturates, codeine and ergotamine – all cause headaches to recur on a rebound basis as these toxins begin to wash out of the nervous system.
 Then, in order to temporarily lessen the pain, headache sufferers take more of these tissue poisons, only to excite another attack in the near future, thus maintaining the patient on a drugging merry-go-round.8

 Medications may make you temporarily feel better, but they halt the detoxification process, thus allowing the storage of tissue irritants.
 Inevitably, when the body has the chance, it will attempt to mobilize and remove these irritants, initiating another round of pain.
 You will be trapped with rebound headaches in a vicious cycle of pain the rest of your life.
 Often, in order to recover your health you may have to temporarily feel bad so your body can cleanse itself of an offensive substance to enable a more permanent recovery.

 The Solution is Usually Dietary

 Sometimes headaches continue for a few days while the body is still eliminating retained wastes, but usually this diet approach results in the quick elimination of the patient’s problems.
 Dietary modification alone results in a complete recovery more than ninety percent of the time.Once a definite recovery has been achieved and the patient is free of headaches for one month, some healthful natural foods that were prohibited in the first phase may be added back to the diet.

 Taking care of patients with recurrent headaches or migraines is probably the most rewarding interaction I experience on a daily basis.
 These patients typically recover very quickly and most usually never return.
 They have learned the cause of their headache—a poor diet, and they let nutritional excellence protect their valuable health.